Our story began with Eilidh, a 14-year-old girl from the Isle of Barra in Scotland and the niece of Ardonagh colleague, Margaret.

 Our first act was a grant to fund musical instruments at Eilidh’s school.
 Since then we’ve worked closely with the Eilidh MacLeod Memorial Trust established in her name to create a sculpture to honour both her life and love of music.

-To date, together with our people, ACT has raised over £5 million and supported more than 1,000 causes around the world.
+To date, together with our people and supporters, ACT has raised over £5.5 million and supported more than 1,000 causes around the world.

 We are committed to changing the lives of the communities that matter to us in a way that has an everyday impact.